turingschool-examples/mod0resources/johnson_taylor_resources.md

 * W3Schools.Com

 ### JavaScript
-* Any Coding School Bootcamp
+* Any Coding School Bootcamp Prep(Galvanize has a good free prep)
 * CodeWars
 * NetNinja (Udemy and free on YouTube)